QUEEN'S PARK IN THE SCOTTISH FOOTBALL LEAGUE

 With friends at many clubs, and a higher average attendance than many clubs in those gate-sharing days, Queen's survived in the top Division until 1921/22, the second season of automatic promotion/relegation, when they finished second bottom of the First Division and were relegated.

-Their stay in the Second Division was of the shortest possible length as Queen's picked up the first of their four League Championships at the first time of asking, and the club were to remain in the top Division on merit until the Second World War.
+Their stay in the Second Division was of the shortest possible length as Queen's picked up the first of their five League Championships at the first time of asking, and the club were to remain in the top Division on merit until the Second World War.
 Indeed, it was in the late 1920's that Queen's hit their best form in the League, finishing 5th in 1926/27 (scoring 100 goals in the process), their highest ever finish in the club's history (so far!).

 As the Second World War approached, Queen's were again relegated at the end of 1944/45 season, but with the new season just four games old (and Queen's unbeaten!), the SFL was abandoned with the onset of war, with Queen's playing in the Scottish Southern League for the duration, mainly against the teams they had been playing in the First Division.